 Legal Factors

-Legal systems impact Toyota’s business.
-This dimension of the PESTEL/PESTLE analysis model determines the laws and regulations that affect business.
-In Toyota’s case, the following are the most significant legal external factors in the remote or macro-environment:
+Legal systems impact Toyota’s business limits, requirements, and options.
+This dimension of the PESTEL analysis determines the laws and regulations that affect business.
+In Toyota’s case, the following are the most significant legal factors in the industry environment:

 - Improving intellectual property laws (opportunity)